iBat/devextreme-quill/README.md

   <a href="https://js.devexpress.com/" title="DevExtreme-Quill">DevExtreme Quill</a>
 </h1>

-Devextreme-Quill is a fork of [Quill](https://quilljs.com/), based on the 2.0 branch.
+The **DevExtreme Quill** is a fork of [Quill](https://quilljs.com/), based on the 2.0 branch.

-Comparing to the current stable version of Quill, Devextreme-Quill provides basic table support and improve working with lists.
+In comparison with the original library, **DevExtreme Quill** supports basic table operations and enhances lists rendering.

 ## API